 The only way to reach the northern trailhead is a 6-mile, one-lane dirt road that descends steeply from a high coastal ridge through lush woodlands.
-Although it’s a slow drive it’s not especially difficult for regular cars — in summer the main danger is encountering someone going the other way.
-It's probably not a good idea to drive the road in an RV or towing a trailer, or if it's muddy.
+The southern trailhead is reached by a very similar 6-mile dirt road from Highway 1.
+Although it’s a slow and bumpy drive, if it’s not muddy either road can be driven in regular cars — in summer the worst part of the drive is trying to pass cars going the other way, especially cars towing trailers with boats and 4-wheelers.
 In winter the road can become blocked by fallen trees or mudslides, stranding park visitors for days.

 The main trail through the park is the alluring Lost Coast Trail, a true wilderness trail that winds along the rugged coastline for 18.4 miles of punishing ups and downs.
 A lot of visitors underestimate how difficult the trail can be, especially south of Wheeler, where much of the trail is unpleasantly steep, brushy, and heavily eroded, making it very slow going.
 On the other hand, it’s also the most scenic part of the trail.
 North of Wheeler Beach the trail is much easier, although still rough, narrow, and overgrown.

 The park’s other trails are mostly uninteresting old logging roads.

 Usal Road connects the park’s northern and southern ends; in summer this rough dirt road can be driven in normal passenger cars, although it’s a really long and bumpy trip.
 It’s closed in winter.

 You can’t make reservations for any of Sinkyone’s campgrounds; just pay the fees at Needle Rock Visitor Center or fill out one of those little envelopes at Usal Beach Campground’s unattended “iron ranger” .